cjohansen/pharmacist/README.md

 if the maximum number of retries is not exhausted.
 If `::result/retryable?` is not set, its default value is `true`.

-### Nested retries
+### Retries with refreshed dependencies

-Sometimes it is not worth retrying a fetch without refreshing some of its dependencies.
+If you are using [caching](#caching), it might not be worth retrying a fetch with the same (possibly stale) set of dependencies - you might need to refresh some or all of them.
 To continue the example of the authentication token, a 403 response from a service could be worth retrying, but only with a fresh token.

 Given the following prescription: